CHESS PLAYER

 Padmini Rout (born 5 January 1994) is an Indian chess player.
 She holds the titles of International Master (IM) and Woman Grandmaster (WGM).
 She has won the National Women's Premier Championship five times, consecutively from 2014 to 2017 and again in 2023, and was the Asian women's champion in 2018.
 Rout was honoured with the Biju Patnaik Sports Award for the year 2007 and the Ekalavya Award in 2009.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Padmini Rout is the 472nd most popular chess player (down from 462nd in 2019), the 1,774th most popular biography from India (up from 1,850th in 2019) and the 16th most popular Indian Chess Player.
+Her biography is available in 23 different languages on Wikipedia (up from 19 in 2024).
+Padmini Rout is the 513th most popular chess player (down from 462nd in 2024), the 1,923rd most popular biography from India (down from 1,850th in 2019) and the 17th most popular Indian Chess Player.

 Memorability Metrics